HOW DO YOU ESTIMATE VACATION RENTAL OR AIRBNB EXPENSES AND OPERATING COSTS WHEN DETERMINING CAP RATE?

 DOES CAP RATE TAKE INTO ACCOUNT APPRECIATION?

-Cap rate doesn’t consider the benefits of potential appreciation.
-As a shortcut, you can add the anticipated appreciation to your cap rate to estimate your total return.
-A 5% cap rate and 5% appreciation give a total return of 10%, comparing favorably to current interest rates and long-term stock market returns.
+The cap rate doesn’t factor in the advantages of potential appreciation.
+As a quick method, you can incorporate the expected appreciation into your cap rate to gauge your overall return.
+For instance, combining a 5% cap rate with 5% appreciation yields a total return of 10%, which compares favorably to existing interest rates and long-term stock market returns.

 WHAT IS CASH-ON-CASH RETURN?

-A related metric that considers mortgage financing is cash-on-cash return, which compares cash flows, minus financing expenses, with the down payment.
-Cash-on-cash returns just consider the difference between the income and the mortgage against the down payment, so they can be extremely sensitive to variations in performance.
+An associated measure that takes mortgage financing into account is the cash-on-cash return.
+This metric contrasts cash flows, excluding financing costs, with the down payment.
+Cash-on-cash returns solely assess the disparity between income and mortgage relative to the down payment, making them highly responsive to fluctuations in performance.

 For example: